Lejeune Hall

 Lejeune Hall (sometimes called the Lejeune Physical Education Center) is a sports complex and arena at the United States Naval Academy in Annapolis, Maryland.
 It currently houses the academy's boxing and wrestling practice arena, and natatorium, and the Naval Academy's Athletic Hall of Fame.

 History

 The Lejeune Hall was built in 1982 in honor of Lt.
 General John Archer Lejeune.
 The facility came with an aquatic natatorium which has an Olympic size pool (25m × 50m) and a diving well.
 The diving platforms vary from 10 m, 7.5 m, and 5 m.
 The Natatorium also has a few diving boards.
-In 2013, the Lejeune Hall under went renovations where much of the flooring was redone and all the pools were also renovated with new tiles and new starting blocks.
+In 2013, the Lejeune Hall underwent renovations where much of the flooring was redone and all the pools were also renovated with new tiles and new starting blocks.

 Features

 The Lejeune Hall features a weight room, saunas, locker rooms and a classroom.
 In the natatorium, features included are 600 pullout seats for spectators and a large LED display scoreboard.
 Visitors touring the campus will be able to see the natatorium through glass windows outside.